rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 Midtrans provides easy to use & install plugins for popular Ecommerce CMS, which will enable your website to accept payments from your customers.
 All [payment methods](https://midtrans.com/payments) available on [Snap](/en/snap/overview.md) that are activated on your Midtrans Account will become available for your website’s customers.

+?> Want to **try Midtrans CMS payment plugins, without/before installing?** We have some demo web-stores that you can use to try the payment journey directly, [follow this section.](#midtrans-payment-plugin-live-demonstration)

 ## Preparation
 <br>